 D. Aaron Sawyer, UNIX Software Division, Compaq Computer Corporation

-"Too many to thank": just about every management consultant, human resources officer, and professional consulting firm I've run into.
+"Too many to thank": just about every management consultant, human resources officer, and professional consulting firm.
+As George Bernard Shaw said, "All professions are conspiracies against the laity."

 The following sites have either contributed ideas and vocabulary, or are just plain fun.
-I admit I read this stuff, if only in self defense.

 Information Week.
 Probably the single most dangerous trade rag ever put into the hands of non-technical IT managers, CIOs, and CTOs.
-Reader's tip: the more press a technology gets, the less viable or further off it is.
-Proof: when was the last time "paradigm shift" described "word processor"?

 Harvard Business Review.
 A citation in HBR makes any buzzword legitimate.